-Want to take a nature hike or see some real wildlife in Fort Wayne?
+Want to take a nature hike or see some real wildlife in Fort Wayne, Indiana?
 While we don’t have regular appearances of wild bears or mountain lions, there is still plenty of nature that can be explored in the wilderness areas of Allen County.

 Outdoor Fun in Fort Wayne, Indiana